-Chemical Location Major Construction Activity Hydraulic oils/ Vehicle Refueling area Bikeway/Bridge fluids • Leaks from broken hoses on equipment Demolition and • Vehicles shall be maintained off site.
-If a maintenance area is necessary onsite, the Contractor shall submit to the Engineer the locations and BMPs for his review and acceptance for inclusion in the SWPPP/IWPPP.
-Construction Antifreeze/Coolants Vehicle Refueling area Bikeway/Bridge • Leaks from broken hoses on equipment Demolition and • Vehicles shall be maintained off site.
-If a maintenance area is necessary on- site, the Contractor shall submit to the Engineer the locations and BMPs for his review and acceptance for inclusion in the SWPPP/IWPPP.
-Construction Glue, Adhesives Bikeway/Bridge construction Bikeway/Bridge Demolition and Construction Concrete Curing Bikeway/Bridge construction involving Bikeway/Bridge Compounds/Form Release Oils concrete Demolition and Release Olls Construction Pesticides Landscaping areas Landscaping Herbicides Landscaping areas Landscaping Insecticides Landscaping areas Landscaping Fertilizers Landscaping areas Landscaping
+Chemical Location Major Construction Activity Hydraulic oils/ fluids Vehicle Refueling area Leaks from broken hoses on equipment Vehicles shall be maintained off site.
+If a maintenance area is necessary on-site, the Contractor shall submit to the Engineer the locations and BMPs for his review and acceptance for inclusion in the SWPPP/IWPPP.
+Roadway Demolition and Construction Antifreeze/Coolants Vehicle Refueling area Leaks from broken hoses on equipment Vehicles shall be maintained off site.
+If a maintenance area is necessary on-site, the Contractor shall submit to the Engineer the locations and BMPs for his review and acceptance for inclusion in the SWPPP/IWPPP.
+Roadway Demolition and Construction Glue, Adhesives Roadway construction Roadway Demolition and Construction Concrete Curing Compounds/ Form Release Oils Roadway construction involving concrete Roadway Demolition and Construction Pesticides Landscaping areas Landscaping Herbicides Landscaping areas Landscaping Insecticides Landscaping areas Landscaping Fertilizers Landscaping areas Landscaping